Child Safety Policy (MPF1337)

 b) take a proactive approach to identifying and responding to instances of racism and any form of discrimination, harassment and bullying against children;

-c) take action to eliminate and prevent sexual misconduct in accordance with the Sexual Misconduct Prevention and Response Policy ( MPF1359 );
+c) take action to eliminate and prevent sexual misconduct in relation to children, in accordance with the Sexual Misconduct Prevention and Response Policy (MPF1359);

-d) take all reasonable steps to support a child making a disclosure or the child to whom a concern pertains;
+d) take all reasonable steps to support and protect a child making a disclosure or the child to whom a concern pertains;

 e) treat all children making a disclosure or to whom a concern pertains with dignity and respect; and